laurmertea/tic-tac-toe-python-developer/README.md

 ### Stage 2/5: The user is the gamemaster
 Now it’s time to analyze user input and print the state of the field depending on it.
 You’ll learn to address specific positions in a string to achieve the required outcome.

+### Stage 3/5: What's up on the field?
+Now we’re going to write a fully-functioning multi-line program that responds to the user’s actions and analyzes the state of the field.
+Not only will it tell you who is winning, but it will also determine if the situation on a given field is theoretically possible!